GT-Analytics/fuam-basic/README.md

   -  extract_powerbi_artifacts_only : Set "true" if there are no Fabric items on your tenant
   -  activity_days_in_scope: Specify, how many days of activity data should be extracted
   -  display_data: Mainly used for debugging.
 Shows outputs in notebooks

+### 7. Refresh the semantic models
+- In some cases it is necessary to refresh the semantic models one time after the deployment because of the Direct Lake usage before using the reports
+- In case of an refresh error see "Remarks" section

 ## Remarks